cartesia-ai/cartesia-python/README.md

 transcript = "Hola!
 Bienvenido a Cartesia" language = "es"  # Language code corresponding to the language of the transcript

 # Make sure you use the multilingual model!
-You can check out all models at [docs.cartesia.ai](https://docs.cartesia.ai/getting-started/available-models).
+You can check out all models at https://docs.cartesia.ai/getting-started/available-models
 model_id = "sonic-multilingual"

-# You can find the supported `output_format`s in our [API Reference](https://docs.cartesia.ai/api-reference/endpoints/stream-speech-server-sent-events).
+# You can find the supported `output_format`s at https://docs.cartesia.ai/api-reference/endpoints/stream-speech-server-sent-events
 output_format = {
     "container": "raw",
     "encoding": "pcm_f32le",